GarryBalala/OneKhusa-Laravel-Integration-Reference/README.md

-# OneKhusa Laravel Integration Reference
+# OneKhusa Request to Pay Laravel Integration Reference

 > **A complete, production-ready reference implementation of OneKhusa Payment Gateway integration using Laravel 11 & PHP 8.2+**